 If you’re an undergraduate, Boston University offers two excellent programs to help you find a research project that suits your schedule and interests.
 The Research Experience for Undergraduates (REU), sponsored by the National Science Foundation, is a 10-week summer program of intensive learning and hands-on laboratory research.
 The Undergraduate Research Opportunities (UROP) Program connects students with faculty-mentored research projects and provides financial support.

 The Computer Science Department has more than $24 million in active research grant funding from a broad spectrum of federal agencies and corporate partners.
 More than half of this funding supports faculty research involving interdisciplinary collaboration with other BU departments.
 We also maintain close associations with groups working on applied computing projects through the University-wide Rafik B. Hariri Institute for Computing and Computational Science & Engineering.
-Other interdisciplinary centers sponsoring collaborative CS projects include the Center for Reliable Information Systems & Cyber Security (RISCS), the Center for Information & Systems Engineering (CISE), the Center for Ecology & Conservation Biology (CECB), and the National Center for Sign Language & Gesture Resources (NCSLGR).
+Other interdisciplinary centers sponsoring collaborative CS projects include the Center for Reliable Information Systems & Cyber Security (RISCS), the Center for Information & Systems Engineering (CISE), the Center for Ecology & Conservation Biology (CECB), BU’s program in Bioinformatics, and the National Center for Sign Language & Gesture Resources (NCSLGR).